 INFORMATION WE COLLECT AND FOR WHAT PURPOSE

 We collect information about you when you input it into the Services or otherwise provide it directly to us.
-We collect information automatically when you use and access our Services, such as information about your use of the Services; technical information or data obtained from systems and networks accessing the Services, device and connection information; and information collected through cookies and other tracking technologies.
+We collect information automatically when you use and access our Services, such as information about your use of the Services; technical information or data obtained from systems and networks accessing the Services, device and connection information; and information collected through cookies, other tracking technologies, phone, email, and forms.
 When you use our monitoring products, we may also collect certain metadata and system level information, including without limitation, your IP Address, user id, and/or email to track and monitor Service usage.
 For example, we use IP addresses to monitor the regions from which users use our products.
-We also collect information from other sources, such as user of our Services, other services you may link to your account; our partners; and third parties such as advertisers and market research companies.
+We also collect information from other sources, such as how you utilize our Services, other services you may link to your account; our partners; and third parties such as advertisers and market research companies.

 How we use the information we collect depends in part on which Services you use, how you use them, and any preferences you have communicated to us.
 The specific purposes for which we use the information we collect about you, include the following: to provide the Services and personalize your experience; for research and development; to communicate with you about the Services; to market promote and drive engagement with the Services; to provide customer support; for safety and security; to protect our legitimate business interests and legal rights; and with your consent.

-From time to time, we may obtain information about you from third party sources, such as public databases and websites, resellers and distributors, joint marketing or business partners, security and fraud detection firms and social media platforms.
+From time to time, we may obtain information about you from third party sources, such as public databases and websites, data brokers and aggregators from which we obtain information to supplement the personal information we collect, service providers that collect or provide data in connection with the work they do on our behalf, resellers and distributors, joint marketing or business partners, security and fraud detection firms and social media platforms.
 Examples of the information we may receive from third party sources include: account information; page-view information; contact information from business partners with whom we operate co-branded events, services and marketing campaigns or joint offerings; and search results and links, including paid listings (such as sponsored links).

 COOKIES AND OTHER TRACKING TECHNOLOGY USED TO COLLECT INFORMATION